Image By ESO/L. Calçada

 “We should send this to Earth.
 They could mount a mission,” I told my two friends late one night.

 “Why wait for Earth?”
 Mik said.
 “Mount the mission from here.
 Go for it.”

 But my exploring days were long past.
 “And my craft is a transport.”

 “With the same engine as any Space Shot cruiser.
 And we can fuel it sufficiently to allow stops at two of those locations.
-Let an AI check them and decided which are most appropriate.”
+Let an AI check them and decide which we should explore.”